-As of Lightroom version 7.3, all presets are saved as .xmp files and are no longer saved as .ltrtemplate files within the Lightroom application.
-If you have not updated, you will not be able to use .xmp preset files.
-Unfortunately, there is no simple way to convert the files types, and there is no way to export .ltrtemplate preset files from the newly updated version.
+As of Lightroom Classic CC version 7.3, all presets are saved as .xmp files and are no longer saved as .ltrtemplate files within the Lightroom application.
+If you have have a version of Lightroom that’s 7.2 or older, you will need to use the .lrtemplate files.

 Beginning with the 7.3 version of Adobe Lightroom Classic CC, Adobe changed the file type for Lightroom Preset files to .xmp.
 Anyone with the 7.3 version or later of Adobe Lightroom Classic CC will have their presets in this file type.